beFraga/beFraga/README.md

+# Hi, there! 👋

-# My name is Bernardo and started to development in 2021, but this year stopped my studies
+### My name is Bernardo and started to development over 2022

 ### I'm 17;